-Ask the youth buyer which race that they most identify with.
+Ask the underage purchaser which race that they most identify with.
 Select one option.
-If the youth identifies with more than one race, select other.
+If the underage purchaser identifies with more than one race, select other.
 (Completions only)

 Question 8 - Does the outlet serve alcohol for on-site consumption?

 This item applies to outlets that serve alcohol that can be consumed on-site, such as, bars, taverns, restaurants, etc. Use the "Unknown" category when it cannot be determined.